 How the brain works

-In order to understand the effects of encephalitis on the brain, it can be helpful to understand how the brain works.
+In order to understand the effects of encephalitis on the brain, it can be helpful to understand how the brain works and interacts with infectious organisms and the immune system.
+Of course, this is a very complex subject but here we have tried to put together a basic summary to guide you.

 The brain

 The brain has several areas with different functions and damage to these discrete regions give rise to certain symptoms.
 These areas of the brain are called lobes.
-The frontal lobe is involved in decision making, personality and complex movement.
-The parietal lobe is responsible for sensation and the occipital lobe for sight.
-The temporal lobe is responsible for memory and aspects of speech.
-Each of these lobes are made up of the neurons described above and act as the computer processing unit, sending and receiving information from all over the body.
+The frontal lobe is involved in decision making, personality and movement.
+The parietal lobe is responsible for sensation and the occipital lobe for vision.
+The temporal lobe is responsible for memory and aspects of language.
+Each of these lobes are made up of the neurons described above and act as the computer processing unit, sending and receiving information from all over the body and interacting with other brain areas.

 The brain and infection